By: Puranjay Singh Last updated: 20 September 2017

 The entire set of actions or tactics that a company uses to promote itself in the market

-An effort to influence consumer perception of a product or service in comparison with its competitors.
+In marketing terms, this refers to the effort to influence consumer perception of a product or service in comparison with its competitors.

 The percentage of an industry or market controlled by a company.